WHY AND WHEN SHOULD A GUARDIANSHIP OR CONSERVATORSHIP ACTION BE TAKEN, ESPECIALLY WHEN UNDUE INFLUENCE AND DOMINATION EXIST OR IS SUSPECTED?

 - Has someone received any significant lifetime gifts from the alleged incapacitated person?
 If so, who are they and what is their relationship to the alleged incapacitated person?

-Did you know that a power of attorney drafted after January 28, 2004 cannot be interpreted to authorize the attorney-in-fact to make a gift(s) unless the power of attorney document expressly authorizes such gifts?
-Moreover, a statement in a power of attorney authorizing the agent to generally perform all acts the principal could perform is not an authorization to make gifts and gratuitous transfers.
+Did you know that a power of attorney drafted after January 28, 2004, cannot be interpreted to authorize the attorney-in-fact to make a gift(s) unless the power of attorney document expressly authorizes such gifts?
+Moreover, a power of attorney that authorizes the agent to generally perform all acts the principal could perform does not authorize the agent to make gifts or gratuitous transfers.
 If so, a claim that the attorney-in-fact breached a fiduciary duty to the principal in making such gifts is a legal claim that can be made against the offending power of attorney.

 - Is the person a caregiver for the alleged incapacitated person?